Teoscar Hernández Player Props: Mariners vs. Yankees

 Teoscar Hernández At The Plate

-- Hernandez is batting .233 with six doubles, a triple, nine home runs and seven walks.
+- Hernandez has six doubles, a triple, nine home runs and seven walks while batting .233.

-- He has hit a long ball in eight games this year (15.1%), homering in 4.1% of his plate appearances.

-- Hernandez has had at least one RBI in 34.0% of his games this season (18 of 53), with more than one RBI six times (11.3%).
-He has also accounted for three or more of his team's runs in one contest.
+- Hernandez has driven home a run in 19 games this year (35.2%), including more than one RBI in 11.1% of his games and producing three or more of his team's runs on one occasion..

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.